 When I am out working with guys, sometimes they'll be surprised I bring up the topic of underwear.
 I offer encounter "well why does it matter?".
 Don't be the guy who incorrectly assumes that no one will ever see their underwear.
 Eventually, someone will, and you should be prepared to pull down your pants and be proud of what you're wearing.

 It's also a self-confidence thing.
 You should feel good about what you're wearing from head to toe.
 An outfit is only as strong as it's weakest part.
 Invest in some quality underwear.
-I'm a big fan of Me Undies.
+I'm a big fan of Me Undies and the stuff from Uniqlo.
 They feel incredible and have a ton of great styles.

 7. Overly dry-cleaning your clothing